 - Have minimal behavioral rules and standards.
 There are regulations, but they are not regularly followed.

 - Allow children’s to make significant decisions that are normally reserved for adult guardians without supervision.

 - They give their children very little responsibility.

 Authoritative Parenting Characteristics

 - When their children’s demands are reasonable, they should say yes.

-- They dislike having control over their children, yet they watch and steer their behaviour.
+- They dislike having control over their children, yet they watch and steer their behavior.

-- Establish some ground rules and behavioural expectations.
+- Establish some ground rules and behavioral expectations.
 They are strictly enforced.

 - Allow children to participate in significant decision-making with supervision.

 - Give their children a reasonable level of responsibility.